 New Zealand was one of the first countries in the world to provide a pension for older people.
 Eligibility criteria and amounts have changed many times.
 Significant milestones included the introduction of universal superannuation in 1938, and a national superannuation scheme in 1977.

 Other income sources for older people are dividends from investments, savings interest, rent, private superannuation or continuing employment.
 Most older people’s only major asset is their house – over 70% were home owners in 2013 (compared to just under 50% of those 15–65 years in New Zealand).
 Few older people own any other substantial assets.

-People 65 and over automatically qualify for the SuperGold card, introduced in 2007.
-Cardholders are eligible for subsidised or free public transport, discounts at various businesses, and concessions on local and central government services.
+People turning 65 automatically qualify for the SuperGold card, introduced in 2007.
+Cardholders are eligible for subsidised or free public transport, discounts at some businesses, and concessions on local and central government services.

 The majority of older people live independently and in urban areas.
 In 2013, 94% lived in private homes.
 The rest lived in non-private dwellings including rest homes, boarding houses and motels.
 The government’s ‘ageing in place’ policy encourages older people to live in their own homes for as long as they can, by providing community support.
 This includes Meals on Wheels, household help and small mobility aids.
 Family members usually help if they live close by.
 Government support for older people living in their own homes and receiving national superannuation, has also extended to a winter energy payment (2018) to ease heating costs during winter months.